Ljy2016/nono-android/README.md

 <img src="http://image.coolapk.com/apk_image/2016/0830/4f8afe08d314d1e0d828ddbeb232803e-for-23837-o_1ardspcbn1b8mtsjj5f54hqe1o-uid-557725.png" width="156">

   <br />
+# 2. How To make the NONo-Android?
+The whole application is fully driven by event stream untill now.

 All code including a rich-text-editor module written by my friend can be used by anyone for free.

 Although the architecture of the project may seem a bit outdated at the present,I still hope you can make some pull requests and fork it.